Do you have a God-given right to “drive”, or is driving a government-granted privilege that can be licensed?

 RIGHT TO TRAVEL BY MOTOR VEHICLE

 Those persons who are engaged in government regulated activities can be regulated by government.
 Therefore vehicles that are used in commerce can be required to have license plates.
-They have license plates because they need government permission to be on the road.
-But they only need license plates if they are engaged in government regulated commerce — to profit from the use of public roads.
+License plates are on vehicles that need government permission to be on the road — to profit from the use of public roads.
 Once they are regulated in commerce (have a license plate), they never have the right of way.
 Pedestrians and bicyclists always have the right of way over licensed vehicles, because their right to travel is a protected liberty.
 Whereas commercial uses of the roads are never a protected liberty, they are a government granted privilege.

 Government was created to protect rights.
 The Supreme Court keeps saying over, and over again that the right to travel on the public roads cannot be regulated.
 Ever since Nevada tried to tax people in stage coaches in Crandall v.
 Nevada 73 US 35.

 According to a 25-page treatise “CONSTITUTIONAL LAW: The Orphaned Right: The Right to Travel by Automobile, 1890-1950” by: Roger I. Roots, J.D., Ph.D.; Oklahoma City University Law Review, 30 Okla.
 City U.L.
 Rev. 245: